-But it’s not just about nightclubs, 6AM shots of brandy, or prostitution.
+But it’s not just about nightclubs, 6AM shots of brandy, or pay-to-play prostitution.
 There is a lot of history in St. Pauli.
 A million stories running through the cracks and spilling out onto the street.
 A million people with a million different views, scents, and sounds for the world to absorb.

 The doorman, then, becomes more than just a doorman.
 A doorman becomes a gatekeeper of experience, a holder of secrets, a monolith at the mouth of pleasures, memories, emotions.
 This is one doorman’s story.

 “I start when the sun goes down.
 The Reeperbahn is busy most nights, but especially so on weekends when the suit and tie people don’t have to wake up early in the morning.
 Mostly I give directions, tell people where to go.
 I tell them not to come inside unless they want a woman, and if they want a woman that they have to pay.

 I am like a stoplight.
 You know?
 I say when to stop, when to wait, when to go.